Course

 Method of work

-The course is mainly conducted as a combination of lectures, exercises, assignments, compulsory attendance and group work.
-The scheduled lectures will introduce various topics that the students will work on through self-study and group work.
+The course is mainly conducted as a combination of lectures and group work.
+The course involves group work that needs to be delivered by the end of lectures and presented by groups in the class.
+The scheduled lectures will introduce various topics the students will work on through self-study and group work.

 Lectures (tentatively 12 * 2 hours)